j3rrywan9/scala-study/docs/sbt.md

 ### Defining settings

 Settings are the bread and butter of sbt builds.
-They’re the mechanism by which you configure sbt to perform the work you need for your build. sbt reads all the settings defined in your build at load time and runs their initializations, which produce the final setting values used for your build.
+They're the mechanism by which you configure sbt to perform the work you need for your build. sbt reads all the settings defined in your build at load time and runs their initializations, which produce the final setting values used for your build.

 A setting consists of three parts: a key, an initialization, and an operator that associates the key and initialization.